Erty-Gamedev/GoldSrc-Map2Prop/README.md

 For most basic use you just need to ensure all required textures are in the same folder as the project file (the .rmf/.jmf/.obj file), or make use of automatic .wad extraction (explained further down).
 Then simply drag your project file onto the executable.

 You may also use the CLI interface.
-Run `Map2Prop.exe -h` to list all available options.
+Run `Map2Prop.exe --help` to list all available options.

 The application will produce a .smd file as well as generate a .qc file already filled out for as a basic static prop.